Rajaniraiyn/windows11/README.md

 # windows11
 Windows 11 within browser.
-This is just a webpage completely Inspired from Windows 11 design to give people who really love windows 11.
+This is not just a image but real elements which are completely Inspired from Windows 11 design to give people who really love windows 11.

 ## Demo
 Windows 11 live @ https://rajaniraiyn.github.io/windows11